Apogee-Ind/IPSMP_resource_pack/README.md

 > [!NOTE]
 > Note that there are multiple namespaces in this resource pack.
 The minecraft namespace is a special in that it will override all vanilla files.
 The minecraft namespace folder is also where you will need to pair items to their vanilla item through their <ins>numeric range dispatch</ins>.

-## Namespace Folders.
+## Resource Pack Namespace Folders.

-### fpack Folder, through custom commands only
+### fpack Folder (or any <namespace> folder other than minecraft)
+Assets in this folder, or any other namespace, are resource changes that can only take effect through custom commands only.

-- __./fpack/equipment__: Enables pairing for items and custom textures and models.
+- __./fpack/equipment__ : Enables pairing for items and custom textures and models.
 Pairs the texture for the armor when worn.
 The armor's item texture is in __./fpack/models/item__.
-- __./fpack/lang__: Used for giving names to banner layers, as seen on a banner's tooltip.
+- __./fpack/lang__ : Used for giving names to banner layers, as seen on a banner's tooltip.
-- __./fpack/models/item__: Pairs filename to texture; pairs a custom texture to its model.
+- __./fpack/models/item__ : Pairs filename to texture; pairs a custom texture to its model.
-- __./fpack/textures/...__: Textures for pairing.
+- __./fpack/textures/...__ : Textures for pairing.

+### minecraft Folder
-### minecraft Folder, across the server
+Assets in the minecraft folder override all items across the server.

-- __./minecraft/items__: Enables pairing for items and custom textures through commands.
+- __./minecraft/items__ : Enables pairing for items and custom textures through commands.
 Assigns a specific (custom) model based on certain properties of the item.
 Right now we use the <ins>numeric range dispatch</ins>.
-- __./minecraft/lang__: Across the server, overrides vanilla name with custom name.
+- __./minecraft/lang__ : Across the server, overrides vanilla name with custom name.
-- __./minecraft/models/item__: across the server, overrides vanilla texture with custom model.
+- __./minecraft/models/item__ : across the server, overrides vanilla texture with custom model.
 This isn't always required but best practice is to add a model and a texture.
-- __./minecraft/sounds/item/goat_horn__: Across the server, overrides vanilla sound with custom sound.
+- __./minecraft/sounds/item/goat_horn__  Across the server, overrides vanilla sound with custom sound.
-- __./minecraft/textures/...__: Textures for pairing.
+- __./minecraft/textures/...__ : Textures for pairing.
 If named the same as a vanilla item/block, will override that item/block.

 ### special effect
-If the items need to do something special, then that part needs to go into the [fpack repository](https://github.com/Apogee-Ind/fpack) (not to be confused with the fpack folder)
+If the items need to do something special, then that part needs to go into the [fpack repository](https://github.com/Apogee-Ind/fpack) repo (not to be confused with the fpack namespace folder).

+This includes making usable banner patterns at the loom, and crafting recipes.

+## Data Pack Namespace Folder
+These need to be in the data folder over in the [fpack repository](https://github.com/Apogee-Ind/fpack).

+### reishards Folder (or any <namespace> folder other than minecraft)
+This description is solely for banner patterns.
+Follow the [tutorial](https://www.planetminecraft.com/blog/make-your-own-banner-patterns-with-a-minecraft-datapack-tutorial/) made by PaintTheFuture.
+- __./reishards/banner_pattern__ : Pairs banner patterns with the translation key. you will need one per pattern.
+- __./reishards/item_modifier__ : Entries for using the "/item modify ..." command.
+See the[minecraft wiki](https://minecraft.wiki/w/Item_modifier) on item modifiers
+- __./reishards/recipe__ : Adds recipes.
+These are craftable with the vanilla item under the hood.
+See the[minecraft wiki](https://minecraft.wiki/w/Recipe) on item reipes.
+- __./reishards/tags/banner_pattern__ : Groups items.
+With this, we can have multiple patterns in one item.

 ## Pushing to Live
 Once a change has been made, the repo contents has to be zipped and uploaded.
 Contact an admin (Frijoles_ is a good contact) for a push to live.

 ## Testing
 For single player testing, select all contents within the resource pack repo (assets, pack.mcmeta, pack.png, readme.md), right click, and send to compressed folder.
-Move the newly created zip to your "resourcepacks" folder, which is found in the installation of your ".minecraft/" folder, see the [tutorial](https://minecraft.wiki/w/Tutorial:Loading_a_resource_pack) for loading it.
+Move the newly created zip to your "resourcepacks" folder, which is found in the installation of your ".minecraft" folder, see the [tutorial](https://minecraft.wiki/w/Tutorial:Loading_a_resource_pack) for loading it.
 This will add the resource pack to all of your single player words, and you can turn the asset on or off in the pause menu: Options/Resource Packs.

+If you are testing banner patterns, see the [tutorial](https://minecraft.wiki/w/Tutorial:Importing_a_data_pack) for applying it to your single player world.
+You will be copying a zip of the [fpack repository](https://github.com/Apogee-Ind/fpack) to make the data pack (data, pack.mcmeta, readme.md).

 ### Getting the item
 To get the item in game, you will need to use a command block.

+For understanding the data components, refer to the [minecraft wiki](https://minecraft.wiki/w/Data_component_format) for the.
 ```
 /give playerNameHere itemName[dataHere] quantity
 ```